Please wait while the search results are loading...

 SPOTLIGHT: QuantumScape Corporation

 QuantumScape Corporation (www.quantumscape.com) is developing next-generation battery technology for electric vehicles (EVs) and other applications.
-The firm (which is 20% owned by the Volkswagen Group) has been developing a proprietary lithium-metal solid-state battery technology to offer greater energy density, longer life, faster charging and greater safety when compared to conventional lithium-ion batteries During 2021, QuantumScape announced that it agreed with Volkswagen Group of America, Inc. to select the location of their joint venture solid-state battery pilot-line facility, possibly in Germany.
-The facility, QS-1, will initially be a 1-gigawatt hour (GWh) battery cell commercial production plant for EV batteries.
-QuantumScape and Volkswagen intend to expand production capacity by a further 20 GWh at the same location.
+The firm (which is 17% owned by the Volkswagen Group) has been developing a proprietary lithium-metal solid-state battery technology to offer greater energy density, longer life, faster charging and greater safety when compared to conventional lithium-ion batteries.
+In early 2024, QuantumScape shipped the first of its Alpha-2 prototype battery cells.
+Later in 2024, Volkswagen subsidiary PowerCo and QuantumScape announced an agreement to industrialize lithium-metal technology over the mid-term.

 Super-capacity storage technologies include flywheels, pumped hydro storage and compressed air energy storage.
 For additional thoughts along these lines, visit the American Clean Power Association at cleanpower.org.